 About 15% of Americans avoid going to the dentist due to misconceptions about dental procedures.

-Once the treatment area is sufficiently numb, Dr. Michelle will begin removing any decayed material beginning with the enamel.
-She will continue towards the center of the tooth, and clear any infected pulp from inside the tooth.
+Once the treatment area is sufficiently numb, Dr. Hawthorne will begin removing any decayed material beginning with the enamel.
+He will continue towards the center of the tooth, and clear any infected pulp from inside the tooth.
 Once the interior of the tooth’s canals have been thoroughly cleaned, the area is flushed with disinfectant to eliminate any remaining bacteria.

 To fill the space left by the decayed material, the interior of the tooth will be filled with “gutta-percha,” an inert, rubber-like material that supports the inside of the tooth to maintain its structure.